martinbjeldbak/cv/README.md

 $ brew cask install font-xits
 ```

+Note: to run `tlmgr` you will need to have [TeX Live](https://www.tug.org/texlive/) installed on your OS.

 If you get an error loading FontAwesome (see StackOverflow [here](https://tex.stackexchange.com/questions/132888/fontawesome-font-not-found)), you may need to manually install the fontawesome font from the `fontawesome` TeX package.
 You can do this by visiting the folder output in `tlmgr info --list fontawesome` containing the `.otf` file and double-clicking on it to install it to your font book.

 You should now be able to run make and generate a new PDF.